-This program helps These skills are important for business because not only will your employees represent your company’s name when they are out working in the community, but they will also bring those skills to bear in their work life.
+These skills are important to employers because not only will your employees be representing your company’s name when they are out working in the community, but they will also bring those refined skills and relationships back into their work life.

-LEAD is important because it teaches the professionalized, soft skills that you are oftentimes asked to use without being told how to use them.
+LEAD is important because it teaches the professionalized, soft skills that you are oftentimes asked to use without being taught how to use them.

-For instance: you may be asked to chair a committee and given a task to complete, but you’re not taught that the success of that project unless you can get that committee to work together.
-Some people seem to be natural at such tasks, but in truth there are professional skills that are used to make a group work together.
+For instance: you may be asked to chair a committee and given a task to complete, but you’re not taught that the success of the project relies on getting the committee members to work collaboratively.
+Some people seem to be natural at such tasks, but in truth these are skills that can be learned, practiced, and refined.